goatchurchprime/two-voip-godot-4/README.md

 Both sets of data (the former stringified into the latter) need to be sent to the `TwoVoipSpeaker.tv_incomingaudiopacket(packet)` function for each of the networked players.

+The reason for the implementation by two functions is so that the network layer can insert an intermediate header for the middle of a stream for when a new player joins when one of the players is talking.

 ## Building the addon